Use customer journeys to create automated campaigns

 Target a standard segment

-The most common way to target a customer journey is to start with a segment tile and then choose a segment for it.
+The most common way to target a customer journey is to start with a segment tile, then choose a segment for it.
 You can combine several segments and choose the relevant logic for combining them (such as union/intersection or include/exclude).

 - For information about how to create a segment, see Working with segments